cakephp/docs/en/development/configuration.rst

     hyphen.
 schema
-    Used in PostgreSQL database setups to specify which schema to use. datasource
+    Used in PostgreSQL database setups to specify which schema to use. unix_socket
-    non-DBO datasource to use, e.g. 'ldap', 'twitter' unix_socket
     Used by drivers that support it to connect via unix socket files.
 If you are using postgres and want to use unix sockets, leave the host key blank.